Zomato/vinifera/README.md

 ## Disclaimer

-Neither Zomato nor developers of this tool are responsible for any damage caused by this tool or usage of the same.
+Neither Zomato nor the developers of this tool are responsible for any damage caused by this tool or usage of the same.
 Use responsibly.
 Refer to LICENSE for more details.

 ## License

 Vinifera is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.